 In addition, proposals are welcomed that would develop or execute strategies for “Broader Impacts of the Proposed Work” of an NSF grant, a public engagement component of an NIH grant or work in the public humanities.

-Engaged Graduate Student Grants are intended to support:
+Engaged Graduate Student Grants are intended to support any of the following:

 Research and scholarship with direct relevance to the doctoral dissertation